KenjiTakahashi/pacmixer/README.md

 All shortcuts (besides ```q```) work the same, except that they affect single channel instead of the whole sink/source.

 #### settings mode
-Used to change controls settings (e.g. profiles).
+Used to change controls settings (e.g. ports).

 Shortcuts work like in outside mode, except that: